iamdejan/playwright-visa-automation/README.md

 2. PNPM.
 3. Playwright: `pnpm exec playwright install --with-deps`

+In order to run the test, you need to set the environment variables, which are:
+- `PASSPORT_NUMBER`: your passport number; and
+- `COUNTRY`: the name of the country where the passport is issued.
+You can see the list of valid names in the EMGS website.

 ## Run The Test

 There are several modes where you can run the test: